hvopen/hvopen-website/_posts/2018-03-26-hvopen-website.md

 Jekyll has a concept of posts (blog posts) and pages out of the box.
 But you can also build custom types via the collections mechanism.
-For HVOpen the custom types are `events` and `locations`.
+For HV Open the custom types are `events` and `locations`.

 With the gen3 website, I realized that we only really have about 6